 not reach us in South Florida.
 Wave after wave

 appeared first in dark indigo water.
-They stood tall as the water became aquamarine, and then capped and tossed with bright white spindrift over a shallow reef painted orange with fire coral.
+Each stood tall as the water became aquamarine, and then capped and tossed with bright white spindrift.
+The shallow reef was orange with fire coral.

-The sun and sky was blindingly bright.
-The beach was pristine.
+The sky was blindingly bright.
+The beach pristine.
 No surfers.
 No tourists.
 Just us, the waves, the dunes,

 I rushed into the lineup and paddled after every set wave–as greedily as if I were home, fighting for waves at the Pumphouse.

 offered an exhilarating left slide over the colorful coral heads and tropical fish.

 sun protection.
-I had zinc on my nose, but that was it.
+I had painted my nose with white zinc oxide paste.
 The surf trunks of the day were made of brittle canvas, and quickly chaffed the legs.

 Paddle.
 Ride.
 Paddle.Repeat.
 Mid-way through the day, I spun around and noticed my friends were gone.

 “Ha!
-I laughed, “Of course!
+I laughed, “Of course, I am!
 Should I paddle in and let you surf alone!”

-I couldn’t believe it.
-Sure as shit, my three knuckle head friends were sitting in a circle with three hippie girls who looked a bit too worldly wise.
+On the beach, my three friends were sitting in a circle under a giant umbrella with three hippie girls who looked way too worldly wise.

 Telling the story now, I feel like a fool.
-My head was filled with passion and shutting off the flow of common sense to my brain.
+Lets just say that teenage thoughts shut off the flow of common sense to my brain.

 We shuttled them one by one on the back of the scooter, showed them our little rental cottage at the Hatchet Bay Yacht Club.
 We were feeling pretty important from their flattery, and didn’t think twice when they asked us to buy them food and beers.
-Many beers and expensive menu items–more than the grill cheese sandwiches we purchased for ourselves.
+They found the most expensive menu items–many dollars more than the grill cheese sandwiches we purchased for ourselves.

-Call me a spoilsport, but back at the room, I quietly grabbed my wallet and stuffed it under my pillow.
-One by one, I suggested my friends do the same.
-The girls slept on the floor and when we awoke, they were gone.
+Back at the room, I quietly grabbed my wallet and stuffed it under my pillow.
+Ed did the same.
+The girls slept on the floor.

 Our fridge had been emptied.
 So had our backpacks of things like T-shirts, toothpaste and sandals.
 We looked at each other with stunned looks.
 Suddenly, we were a few years wiser than our fifteen birthdays.